- Companies that communicate more effectively and efficiently enjoy better employee performance.

 To help managers improve their communication skills, Robert Half Management Resources offers several tips:

+Successful communication must be a two-way street.
 Bosses should get opinions on their performance from not just those who they work for, but from those who work for them as well.
-Managers should be asking those around them about their communication preferences and how they can make it easier for to come to them with questions.
+Managers should be asking those around them about their communication preferences and how they can make it easier for employees to come to them with questions.
 Since not everyone, especially those working for them, will feel comfortable giving candid answers, bosses can try gathering feedback anonymously.

 Think of managers who impress you and who have great relationships with their employees.
 Observe how they interact with others and try to incorporate some of that in your own behavior.